BROKEN: missing type/SRID, no serializer, naive column declaration

-The following pattern demonstrates a production-ready setup that maps a PostGIS geometry column, queries it efficiently, and serializes it safely for FastAPI endpoints.
+The following is a complete, copy-paste-ready setup.
+It maps a PostGIS POINT column, declares an explicit GiST index for spatial query performance, and serializes geometry safely for FastAPI endpoints.

 from typing import Optional